learn-co-curriculum/react-hooks-component-mounting-lab/README.md

 updating the state.
 The state value, `time`, is then included in the render.
 We just need to set up an interval to call `clockTick`.

-To create a [setInterval][setinterval], the best practice is to assign it to a variable within the scope of our class:
+To create a [setInterval][set-interval], the best practice is to assign it to a variable within the scope of our class:

 ```js